NuevoFoundation/workshops/content/english/java-tictactoe/activity-2.md

 ```

 {{% notice warning %}}
-#### What happens when user type something that's not a number?
+#### What happens when user types something that's not a number?

-When writing programs, we can never expect user to type in the correct values even when it's spelled out in the prompt.
+When writing programs, we can never expect users to type in the correct values even when it's spelled out in the prompt.

-So, since our program only expects an `int` input.

-The program will crash when you type in anything that's not a number, such as: `hi`, `$`, `20.1`.
+Since our program only expects an `int` input, the program will crash when you type in anything that is not an integer, such as: `hi`, `$`, `20.1`.
 You will see an error message like the following:

 ```
 Exception in thread "main" java.util.InputMismatchException      <------ tells you what error it is